Carbon capture in rural South Africa: projects show how fighting climate change can create rural jobs – research

 “We found that the rural carbon capture and storage projects we studied not only helped mitigate global warming.
 They also created lasting jobs and restored ecosystems.”

-INSUFFICIENT EVIDENCE — No evidence in archive to confirm the claimed outcomes of job creation and ecosystem restoration.
+No evidence found to confirm project outcomes like job creation or ecosystem restoration.

 “Our research also found that communities were more willing to participate in carbon capture and storage projects when they saw immediate livelihood gains.”